dev-bittu/qrkeeper/README.md

 - Premium Feature

 ## License
-QRKeeper is licensed under the MIT License.
+qrkeeper is licensed under the MIT License.
 See [LICENSE](LICENSE) for more information.